www.locriantica.it

 (Image source: Prof. G. Incorpora's private archive)

-Briefly summarizing the testimony of the old farm-worker, which caused a lot of sensation on the press, on the radio and on the television, must be underlined the essential details: the clear indication of the year in which the Persephon was discovered, the 1905 (with the information regarding the way in which it has been brought again to light and a couple of names of the farm-workers which were involved in the discovery); the hiding of the statue until the 1911 in an oil mill in Quote district and, finally, the transfer from its hiding-place in that same year to be carried with a wagon to Gioiosa Marina where it would have been embarked on a boat for Taranto.
+Briefly summarizing the testimony of the old farm-worker, which caused a lot of sensation on the press, on the radio and on the television, must be underlined the essential details: the clear indication of the year in which the Persephone was discovered, the 1905 (with the information regarding the way in which it has been brought to light and a couple of names of the farm-workers which were involved in the discovery); the hiding of the statue until the 1911 in an oil mill in Quote district and, finally, the transfer from its hiding-place, that same year, to be carried with a wagon to Gioiosa Marina where it would have been embarked on a boat for Taranto.

 Then this is the testimony and its validity cannot be questioned by anyone since it was made official by a legal act, an inquiry (whose acts nowadays can be found at the archive of the Court of Locri) done in 1966 by the Republic Chief Attorney of the Court of Locri of that time, Mr. Domenico Palermo, who took the testimonies of all the people involved in that vicissitude.